 Lenticular clouds over Crowsnest Mountain

-The summit seen from Centre Peak.
-Turtle Mountain on the left.
+The summit seen from Centre Peak

-Mount Ptolemy.
-Mouse over to view the summit.
+Mount Ptolemy (mouse over to view the summit)

 Andy Good Peak on the right